cybermaggedon/gnucash-uk-vat/README.md

 ## A word from our sponsors :)

-If you need low cost, automated accounts filing for small businesses, we are building a commercial offering which incorporates the functionality you see here.
+If you need low cost, automated accounts filing for small businesses, Accounts Machine has a commercial offering which incorporates the functionality you see here in a web service.

 The proposition is simple.
-We are not offering an accounting system.
-You manage your accounts using GnuCash (other acccounts systems to be added).
-You manage your accounts, manage your invoices, manage receipts, and record everything in GnuCash.
-When it comes to filing returns, you upload your GnuCash accounts to accountsmachine.io and use the system to file VAT returns, corporation tax returns, and company accounts with Companies House.
-The production of returns is totally automated.
+Accounts Machine does not offer an accounting system.
+You manage your accounts using GnuCash or anything which produces CSV output.
+You manage your accounts, manage your invoices, manage receipts, and record everything in your application under your control.
+When it comes to filing returns, you upload your accounts to accountsmachine.io and use the system to file VAT returns, corporation tax returns, and company accounts with Companies House.
+The production of returns is as automated as possible.
+Accounts production conforms to iXBRL specifications, and HMRC VAT MTD.

 This service is able to simplify accounts filing for simple businesses.
 Your company should be a Limited Company, conform to micro-entity requirements, and have a single trade.
 This service is aimed at making life easier for startups and small businesses.
-Once your business has grown beyond the simple starting point...
-Congratulations!
-Glad you made it!
-It was great working with you!
-But you're going to need some accountants.

 The roadmap is for launch in 2Q2022.
+VAT filing is complete, just going through the final validation process with HMRC.

-At the time of writing, the website has not yet launched, but will do so at https://accountsmachine.io.
-We are registered with HMRC and Companies House for filing purposes and have successfully filed VAT, corp tax and company accounts.
+Visit https://accountsmachine.io.
+Accounts Machine is registered with HMRC and Companies House for filing purposes and have successfully filed VAT, corp tax and company accounts.

 Join our discord service to keep on top of latest progress: https://discord.gg/3cAvPASS6p

-As regards pricing, we're estimating on £40 per year for an entry-level account.  £20 per year as a introductory launch deal.
-Enthusiastic early adopters may encounter free deals by joining the Discord community.
+Enthusiastic early adopters will find free deal links on the Discord server.
 Looking forward to filing for you. :)

 ## GnuCash backends